-Yul has enjoyed a diverse career across technology, business, law, public policy, and media.
-His work on television includes hosting America Revealed on PBS, anchoring LinkAsia on KCETLink, working as a special correspondent for CNN, and becoming the first Asian American to win the CBS reality show, Survivor.
-In the private sector, Yul has held positions at Facebook (where he is currently Head of Facebook's Privacy Program), Google, McKinsey & Company, Venture Law Group, and Wiltshire & Grannis.
-In the public sector, Yul’s government experience includes serving as Deputy Chief of the FCC’s Consumer & Governmental Affairs Bureau, an adjunct instructor at the FBI Academy, a legislative counsel in the U.S Senate, and a judicial clerk on the U.S. 2nd Circuit Court of Appeals.
+Yul’s career spans technology, law and public policy, small business, and media.
+In the private sector, Yul has held positions at Facebook (where he is Director of Product Management and former Deputy Chief Privacy Officer), Google, McKinsey, Venture Law Group, and Harris, Wiltshire & Grannis.
+He also owned and operated a series of retail stores as the Northern California developer for Red Mango frozen yogurt.
+In the public sector, Yul’s government experiences include serving as Deputy Chief of the FCC’s Consumer & Governmental Affairs Bureau, an adjunct instructor at the FBI Academy, a legislative counsel in the U.S Senate, and a judicial clerk in the U.S. 2nd Circuit Court of Appeals.

 Yul is active in a wide range of charities, particularly those seeking to increase the number of Asian American bone marrow donors.
-He is a co-founder of the Council of Korean Americans and sits on the advisory boards of the Asian American Justice Center and the Asian Pacific American Legal Center.
+He co-founded the Council of Korean Americans and sits on the advisory board of Asian Americans Advancing Justice (AAJC and LA).